cvet/fonline/README.md

 * Improve more unit tests and gain code coverage to at least 80%
 * Improve more new C++ features like std::array, std::filesystem, std::string_view and etc
 * Decrease platform specific code to minimum (we can leave this work to portable C++ or SDL)
-* Add constness as much as nessesary
+* Add constness as much as necessary

 ### Todo list *(generated from source code)*